ibm-cloud-docs/hs-crypto/delete-dual-auth-keys.md

 To delete the key, the second approver must have _Manager_ access policy for the instance or key in order to authorize the key for deletion.

-1. In the **Keys** table of the **Manage keys** page, you can find keys that are authorized for deletion with the following indicators:
+1. In the **Keys** table of the **Key management service keys** page, you can find keys that are authorized for deletion with the following indicators:
   * The `Set for deletion` column has a value of `True`.
 The authorization expiration time is displayed in the `Deletion expiration` column.
   * A trash can icon is displayed in the `State` column.
 Hover over the icon to view the deletion expiration date.

-2. To delete the key, follow the instructions in [Deleting keys with the GUI](/docs/hs-crypto?topic=hs-crypto-delete-keys#delete-keys-gui).
+2. To delete the key, follow the instructions in [Deleting keys with the console](/docs/hs-crypto?topic=hs-crypto-delete-keys#delete-keys-gui).

 {{site.data.keyword.hscrypto}} sets a 7-day waiting period that starts after you provide the first authorization to delete the key.
 During this